dan-segal/keyword-classification/README.md

 The script *nlcListClassifiers.py* returns a list of text classifers that are associated with an account in Watson Natural Language Classifier (NLC).

-The script requires a Watson NLC account.
+This script requires a Watson NLC account.

 For full NLC documentation, including instructions for obtaining a Watson NLU account, see:  https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier.

 ## Deleting a classifier ##

+The script *nlcDeleteClassifier.py* deletes a text classifer that is associated with an account in Watson Natural Language Classifier (NLC).

+This script requires a Watson NLC account.

+It also requires the classsifer ID.
+The classifier ID is assigned during the training step.

+For full NLC documentation, including instructions for obtaining a Watson NLU account, see:  https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier.